awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/enhanced-data-sharing-program.md

 ### Sales Compensation Report Timing<a name="sales-compensation-report-timing"></a>

- The Sales Compensation Report is available on the 15th of each month\.
+ The Sales Compensation Report is available on the fifteenth of each month\.
 Within the report, the timing of each line item differs based on the subscription type, as outlined below:
-+  *Hourly Subscriptions* are billed between the 1st and 5th of the month following usage, and are reported in in the Sales Compensation Report within 2 months of the usage date\.
++  *Hourly Subscriptions* are billed between the first and fifth of the month following usage, and are reported in the Sales Compensation Report within 2 months of the usage date\.
 For example, January hourly usage would be billed to customers in February and would appear on your Sales Compensation Report issued in March\. \(Note: This report timing also applies to SaaS Subscriptions products and products with Usage\-based pricing\.\)
-+  *Monthly Subscriptions* are billed at the beginning of each month between the 1st and 5th of the month following usage, and are reported in the Sales Compensation Report within 1 month of the usage date\.
++  *Monthly Subscriptions* are billed at the beginning of each month between the first and fifth of the month following usage, and are reported in the Sales Compensation Report within 1 month of the usage date\.
 For example, you would see January monthly usage in your February Sales Compensation Report\.
 +  *Annual Subscriptions* are billed on the purchase date, and are reported in the Sales Compensation Report within 1 month of the transaction date\.
 For example, an annual subscription purchase in January would appear in your February Sales Compensation Report\.

 ### Sales Compensation Report Delivery<a name="sales-compensation-report-delivery"></a>

- For AWS Marketplace Sellers enrolled in the EDS program, the Sales Compensation report is available on the 15th of each month and can be downloaded in the [AWS Marketplace Management Portal \(AMMP\)](https://aws.amazon.com/marketplace/management/reports/) or by using the [AWS Marketplace Commerce Analytics Service \(CAS\) API](https://aws.amazon.com/marketplace/management/cas/enroll)\.
-You will be notified by email when your report is available for download each month\.
+ For AWS Marketplace Sellers enrolled in the EDS program, the Sales Compensation report is available on the fifteenth of each month and can be downloaded in the [AWS Marketplace Management Portal \(AMMP\)](https://aws.amazon.com/marketplace/management/reports/) or by using the [AWS Marketplace Commerce Analytics Service \(CAS\) API](https://aws.amazon.com/marketplace/management/cas/enroll)\.
+You're notified by email when your report is available for download each month\.
 The notification is sent to the email address associated with your AWS Account\.

 ## Use of the Data<a name="use-of-the-data"></a>